cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 End user support in tooling, communication.
 Exit costs have to be *really* low.

 Coordination mechanisms for switching?

+### Liberalism & power dynamics in decentralised systems

+protection of individual rights & individual right to choose

+this is *not* intrinsic, in general, any more than the internet was

+requires careful incentive design at multiple levels to avoid collective action traps

+information asymmetry

+must also build better mechanisms for collaboration (e.g. threshold commitment)

 ### Strategic considerations